jcbsss/ParticlesSim/README.md

-This is a munerical simulation project done for the Geophysical Laboratory I in the University of Warsaw.
+This is a numerical simulation project done for the Geophysical Laboratory I in the University of Warsaw.

 It is done accordingly to the paper: "The motion of small spherical particles in a cellular flow field" M. R. Maxey